Why the Rule Changes Real Estate Workflows

 Common Scenarios That May Trigger Reporting

-- entity-based purchases involving LLCs or trusts
+- Entity-based purchases involving a limited liability company (LLC) or trusts

-- transactions with layered ownership across multiple parties
+- Transactions with layered ownership across multiple parties

-- acquisitions involving foreign entities
+- Acquisitions involving foreign entities

-- high-value residential deals completed without traditional financing
+- High-value residential deals completed without traditional financing

 Each particular transaction must be evaluated carefully to determine whether it qualifies as a reportable transaction or one of the rule’s reportable transfers under FinCEN regulations.
+In more complex cases, a qualified intermediary may also be involved in coordinating documentation or ownership disclosures tied to the transfer.

 Why This Matters for Georgia Real Estate Compliance